 The TOE meets the assurance requirements of assurance level EAL3+ (Evaluation Assurance Level 3 augmented).

-The assurance level is augmented by: ALC_FLR.2 - Flaw reporting procedures.
-For the evaluation of the CC component ALC_FLR.2 the mutually recognised CEM supplementation "ALC_FLR - Flaw remediation", Version 1.1, February 2002 ([5]) was used.
+The assurance level is augmented by: ALC_FLR.3 - Systematic flaw remediation.
+For the evaluation of the CC component ALC_FLR.3 the mutually recognised CEM supplementation "ALC_FLR - Flaw remediation", Version 1.1, February 2002 ([5]) was used.

 1.2 Functionality